-🎓 Alumni Spotlight: Taiwo Oladipupo Discusses his College Journey Thus Far
+🎓 Alumni Spotlight: Taiwo Oladipupo Discusses his College Experience Thus Far

 What are you studying at Lawrence University and what made you choose that school?